 In 2014 Rose Park set up a sister school program with Jyosei Elementary School, Hikone, Japan.
 The sister school programme promotes international friendship between Rose Park and Jyosei students and staff through a biennial exchange program.

-Every two years a group of 25 Middle School students, with staff, travel to Hikone and around Japan for approximately two weeks.
+Every two years a group of 25 Middle School students and staff travel to Hikone and around Japan for approximately two weeks.
 The students are accommodated in home-stays and attend school each day.
 In the alternate year, Jyosei students and staff visit Rose Park.
 The sister school exchange has become an integral part of the programme at Rose Park, and receives strong support from the school community.

 Niki Peak – Japanese Teacher

 Ali Doolette – Japanese Teacher

 Rose Park community values learning in the Arts and offers a specialist Arts programme.

-This programme includes specialist Performing Arts classroom tuition by two specialist teachers, provision of instrumental tuition, ensemble and wide ranging performance opportunities.
+This programme includes specialist Performing Arts classroom tuition by a specialist teacher, provision of instrumental tuition, ensemble and wide ranging performance opportunities.